Your customers want to see expected delivery dates at checkout. Without them, you’re likely losing sales.

 Flowers and cupcakes are not as special the day after your gift recipient’s birthday.
 Be a part of your customer’s special occasion by allowing them to give that perfect gift at the most ideal moment.

 It’s no fun to order a big ticket item only to have the neighborhood thief make off with it instead.
 After all, not everybody has the skills to install a glitter bomb to teach would-be thieves a valuable lesson in this social contract.

 Best of all, allowing customers to choose a delivery date and time increases conversion rates.
 If your customer has to choose between a retailer with a 2-day delivery window and a retailer who can promise to get the giant cthulhu plush to their beloved before a holiday, anniversary or birthday, then that decision is a no-brainer.

-ShipperHQ can help you fulfill orders on-time, every time using our Date & Time functionality.
+ShipperHQ can help you fulfill orders on-time, every time using our Delivery Date & Time functionality.
 To use these functions with ShipperHQ, your carrier needs to support selecting a delivery date and time.
 UPS, FedEx, In-Store pickup and some custom rates carriers fit this bill.